DejanVukas/ReadTheDocsProject/DWDM/Introduction.rst

 Multi-Mode Fiber has been designed for use with "cheaper" light sources.

-MMF has extremely wide core (~50 	\mu \textmu micro meters), allowing the use of less prcisely focused, aimed and calibrated light sources.
+MMF has extremely wide core (~50 micro meters), allowing the use of less precisely focused, aimed and calibrated light sources.

 This comes at the expence of shorter link distance.